octarinesec/MAPL/docs/MAPL_SPEC_v1.md

 ### Decision

-The decision is ones of
+The decision is one of
+- Default (rule not applicable - rule result is false)
 - Allow
 - Alert (allow and alert)
 - Block